Table of Contents

-Human trafficking is a very difficult issue for the local authorities.
+Human trafficking is a very difficult issue for local authorities.
 The border between Vietnam and China runs through remote mountain regions that are very difficult to police effectively, and the scale of the human trafficking crisis between Vietnam and China is enormous.
-While the authorities are working to stop girls being taken illegally across the border, and to arrest and imprison traffickers, more resources are needed.
+While the authorities are working to stop girls from being taken illegally across the border and to arrest and imprison traffickers, more resources are needed.

 10. Did you have any help from the Chinese authorities?